dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Broken iMessage and Siri

 * En0 device not setup as `Built-in`, couple ways to fix:
   * Find PCI path for your NIC with [gfxutil](https://github.com/acidanthera/gfxutil/releases)(ie: `ethernet`, GBE1, ).
 Then via DeviceProperties in your config.plist, apply the property of `built-in` with the value of `01` and type `Data`.
-Hackintool can also grab the PCIRooth path if you're having issues with gfxutil. **Recommended method**
+Hackintool can also grab the PciRoot path if you're having issues with gfxutil. **Recommended method**
   * [NullEthernet.kext](https://bitbucket.org/RehabMan/os-x-null-ethernet/downloads/) + [SSDT-RMNE](https://github.com/RehabMan/OS-X-Null-Ethernet/blob/master/ssdt-rmne.aml). **Only recommended when first solution doesn't work**

 ![](/images/troubleshooting/troubleshooting-md/en0-built-in.png)